NormandaleWells/CSn/References.md

 and I do have a "thing" against flowcharts.
 But this book does flowcharts in a very controlled way that makes them palatable to me.

+* *Introduction to Algorithms*, by Thomas Cormen, Charles Leiserson, Ronald Rivest, and Clifford Stein

+This is a more advanced text than Sedgewick and Wayne.
+It emphasizes proofs more than S&W, and covers additional topics.
+In particular it discusses general techniques for algorithm design (dynamic programming, greedy methods, etc.) more than Sedgewick and Wayne.